alexwkleung/Blossom-Editor/README.md

 # Contributions

-Your contributions are welcomed.
-Blossom Editor definitely could become more usable and stable for daily use once the core issues are sorted out.
+Contributions are welcomed.
+Blossom Editor could become more usable and stable for daily use once the core issues are sorted out.

 # License & Attributions